Last Updated on August 7th, 2019

-The most common skin condition for people of all races and all skin tones is acne.
+The most common skin condition for people1 of all races and all skin tones is acne.
 The results of acne are very different on darker skin.
 Most people who have fair skin are more concerned with pimples that may remain on the skin for a few days to a few weeks.
 Most people who more richly toned skin are more concerned about brown pigmentation left behind with pimples heal, that can last for a few months to a few years.

 The reason dark skin gets darker when pimples heal is the way the skin responds to inflammation.
 The process of inflammation is activated by free radicals of oxygen.
 The melanin pigment in skin absorbs free radicals of oxygen.
 Skin makes more melanin as it heals to fight inflammation.

 Almost all skin darkens after acne heals, but people who start with darker skin have more pigment-producing melanocytes.
-Their skins may heal faster, but they also produce spots that are much more noticeably darker than surrounding skin.
+Their skins may heal faster, but they also produce spots that are much more noticeably darker2 than surrounding skin.
 Fighting acne inflammation with products that use inflammation to kill bacteria can cause long-term problems on dark skin.

 People who have deep golden skin tones associated with Asian skin, especially people of East Asian descent, have other skin issues.
 Some East Asians lack a gene that codes the protein that creates an enzyme that recycles the amino acids tyrosine and phenylalanine in the skin and connective tissue.
 They tend to accumulate black and blue pigment even when they are not exposed to chemical treatments for acne, but using the skin lightening agent hydroquinone—often recommended for freckles and age spots on fair skin and included in all skin lightening products in the famous (and otherwise excellent) Murad product line—greatly accelerates the process.